Brian Dooreck MD

 How can I treat IBS?

-IBS can be treated differently depending on the patients and a variety of other factors.
+IBS can be treated differently depending on the patients and various other factors.
 There is no one medication that "cures" the disorder.
 Treatment focuses on improving symptoms and quality of life.
-However, modifying your diet can have a large effect on managing your symptoms.
+However, modifying your diet can significantly affect managing your symptoms.

 What's a good diet for someone with IBS?

-Specific dietary IBS triggers are likely very common.
+Specific dietary IBS triggers are likely prevalent.
 The best initial management of IBS with dietary adjustment involves either a single-food elimination diet for some common triggers.
 These are lactose and fructose.

-A common elimination diet (eg, low-FODMAP) is usually recommended.
-After starting a low-FODMAP diet you can aim for targeted reintroduction after 4 weeks, under the guidance of a registered dietitian.
+A typical elimination diet (e.g., low-FODMAP) is usually recommended.
+After starting a low-FODMAP diet, you can aim for targeted reintroduction after four weeks under the guidance of a registered dietitian.

 ⛔️ Remember—any change in bowel habits, new-onset constipation 🚽, rectal bleeding 🩸, anemia, weight loss—or anything concerning—speak to your doctor 🥼 directly.